mtumilowicz/poligon/README.md

 Before above task: write evaluator of matrix chain expressions in sense of number of multiplications and then filter the list of all possible balanced parenthesis to find minimum.*
-* **PecsRealTimeExample** will be solution to the following problem:
-*Show real time example of PECS (Producer extends and Consumer super) principle.*
-* **TypeErasureProblemExample** will be solution to the following
-problem:
-*Provide an example why generics are badly implemented concept in java*
 * **WeakReferencesRealTimeExample** will be solution to the following
 problem:
 *Provide an real time example where weak references could be used*